vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 not handled that way because there is no effective way to distinguish operator intent for legitimate cases versus error cases.

-During discussion in the IETF, it was suggested that if all auhorities return responses with RCODE of Refused should be treated, from a serve-stale perspective, as though it were equivalent to NXDomain because it represents an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
-Refused, however, is also overloaded to mean multiple possible failures which could represent transient configuration failures.
+During discussion in the IETF, it was suggested that, if all authorities return responses with RCODE of Refused, it may be an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
+Refused, however, is also
+overloaded to mean multiple possible failures which could represent transient configuration failures.
 Operational experience has shown that purposely returning Refused is a poor way to achieve an